jkoenig72/llmrag/README.md

 ## Usage

 #### There is an working faiss vector db from around 110k markdown files attached to the V1.0.0 release.
-You can skip running the crawler and rag tools
+#### You can skip running the crawler and rag tools.
+#### Its in 7z format, you need to remove .zip and run '7z x faiss_index.7z.001', make sure all 4 files are in same directory.

 Each module can be used independently or as part of a complete pipeline: